nauqh/jobboard-automation/README.md

 ## 6. Usage
 All processes can be executed using the `script.sh`, details as follow

-### 1. Crawl Job Data:
-Run `scripts/scrape.py`.
+1. **Crawl Job Data:** Run `scripts/scrape.py`.
 This will scrape the specified job boards and save raw data to `data/raw/`.
-### 2. Filtered and Scored Jobs:
-Run `scripts/filter.py` and review the output files in `data/processed/`.
+2. **Filtered and Scored Jobs:** Run `scripts/filter.py` and review the output files in `data/processed/`.
 Each file will contain jobs tailored to the candidate's profile, with a "relevancy" score indicating their relevance and a "reason" explaining their rationale.
-### 3. Upload Jobs:
-Run `scripts/upload.py` to upload the processed jobs to the database.
+3. **Upload Jobs:** Run `scripts/upload.py` to upload the processed jobs to the database.

 To execute, run bash shell